lone-coder/LLM-Projects/README.md

 # LLM-Projects
-Various projects/startup ideas that I have worked on for
+Various projects/startup ideas on which I have worked.